datastax/dsbulk/manual/settings.md

 #### -dc,<br />--driver.basic.load-balancing-policy.local-datacenter<br />--datastax-java-driver.basic.load-balancing-policy.local-datacenter _&lt;string&gt;_

 The datacenter that is considered "local": the default load balancing policy will only include nodes from this datacenter in its query plans.
-Set this to a non-null value if you want to force the local datacenter; otherwise, the `DseDcInferringLoadBalancingPolicy` used by default by DSBulk will infer the local datacenter from the provided contact points.
+Set this to a non-null value if you want to force the local datacenter; otherwise, the `DcInferringLoadBalancingPolicy` used by default by DSBulk will infer the local datacenter from the provided contact points.

 Default: **null**.